Rafaelpereztercero/minigames/README.md

 ## 12 Lighthouse

-### As you can see in the next image, my website is almost fully optimaze, that also means that all the structure and files (including the size) are correct
+### As you can see in the next image, my website is almost fully optimazed, that also means that all the structure and files (including the size) are correct

 ![image](https://user-images.githubusercontent.com/91564342/219945749-abb15b4e-56d4-4eb3-b777-67777b6784bb.png)